-If you are a horse’s sole care provider, you are allowed to go and care for him, but it is important to have a back-up plan in place should you find yourself unable to do so due to illness, or if further restrictions are imposed by your yard and/or the government as the pandemic develops.
+Yes you can, while respecting rules set out by individual yard.
+It remains is important to have a back-up plan in place should you find yourself unable to do so owing to illness, or if further restrictions are imposed in future.

-Advice for individuals who are caring for their horses
+Advice from the BEF for individuals who are caring for their horses at their yard include:

 - Respect any restrictions put in place by the yard owner or manager – they are for your safety and their own.
 It’s their business and/or home.